n5ken/refinerycms-member/readme.md

 ## Testing

+This section is intended for developers of refinerycms-members.
+You may skip it if you just use the gem.

 Refinery-members uses refinery-testing gem for testing.
 Follow the guidelines at http://refinerycms.com/guides/testing to setup the dummy app.
 However, I couldn't get `rake spec` to work as easily as suggested at the guidelines.